pishangujeniya/instagram-helper/README.md

 > It is very tedious and time consuming process, but efficient and better than doing it manually.
 One can simply open a new chrome browser window and follow the simple steps and minimise it.

 > I am trying to keep this script updated to latest Instagram codes, so as to not have any issues further.

+### FAQ

+#### Getting errors displayed in console while running the code
+- There might be some errors related to Instagram site, not every error displayed on console are from our script.
+- If error persists and repeats everytime, then close browser logout and relogin and then try running the code.

+#### Getting too often "Try again tomorrow" Error or 429 Response Code?
+- Try to close the browser re-open Instagram and logout then login.
+- In the step 8 instead of running this `ig.startUnsending("your_chat_thread_Id");` run with more higher number of delay by default it is 3500 milliseconds, try other values like 4500, 5500, 6500 `ig.startUnsending("your_chat_thread_Id",5500);`

 ### Star it!
 If it worked for you, star it.